DUNDEE, UK

 Dundee, Scotland | 2011

-• Rediscover a lost piece of history
+Rediscover a lost layer of the city’s history

-• An archive store
+A purpose-built archive store

-• Spaces for genealogical research
+Dedicated spaces for genealogical research

 CONTEXT